Ultimate guide to FIRE: Financial Independence, Retire Early

 But like I said, maybe that’s just me and my friends.

 Your mileage may vary.

 (And also, Spanish salaries are generally low.
-So if I did have college loan debt, or a regular job rather than my online business, I’d be in a much worse situation.
+So if I did have college loan debt from the US, or a regular job rather than my online business, I’d be in a much worse situation.
 In any case, moving to a place with a lower cost of living could make your life a lot better.)

 Finally, let’s talk about…